NexiusTailer/Ultimate-Creator/README.md

 Crayder - some help with ColAndreas
 Vip_Uzer - some advices

-Special thanks to the huge number of authors whose ideas/developments have been included in this script.
+Special thanks to the huge number of authors whose ideas/developments were included in this script.

 I will be glad to hear any ideas and suggestions.